 Resisting the urge to proofread your CV is critical if you hope to land a job.
 However, an errors-free CV gained, may not be enough to get you an interview.

 Your CV also needs to sell you and your skills to a potential company efficiently.

-Work totally free you may ask?
+Work free, you may ask?
 You are probably thinking “No way,” But spending a while assisting others might, in reality, improve your odds of getting work.

 We at jobyet.co.uk discovered, Volunteering extended an unemployed person’s chances of finding employment through 20%, odds of finding a job.